stograde/stograde/CONTRIBUTING.md

 - Commit the modification to `setup.py`
     - Don't include anything else in this branch, just the version change
 - Push the commit
-- Create a new release
+- Create a new release based on the branch
   - **Enter the version name for the tag**
   - **Enter the version name for the target branch**
-- Wait
+- Wait for GitHub Actions release to complete
+- Merge branch into `master`
 - Enjoy the new release